MitchMills/RB110/00Practice/Small_Problems_Exercises/pedac_scratchpad.md

 # PROBLEM
-Write a method that takes an Array of Integers between 0 and 19, and returns an Array of those Integers sorted based on the English words for each number:

-zero, one, two, three, four, five, six, seven, eight, nine, ten, eleven, twelve, thirteen, fourteen, fifteen, sixteen, seventeen, eighteen, nineteen

-  Input: array: numbers between 0 and 19

-  Output: array: same numbers sorted alphabetically
+You are given a method named spin_me that takes a string as an argument and returns a string that contains the same words, but with each word's characters reversed.
+Given the method's implementation, will the returned string be the same object as the one passed in as an argument or a different object?

+  Input:

+  Output:

   ## Rules
   ### explicit